 WHEREAS, older Virginians and Virginians with disabilities may be targets for abuse, which can occur in families and communities of all social, economic, racial, and ethnic backgrounds; and

-WHEREAS, in order to reduce the incidence of adult abuse in Virginia, there are a number of adult abuse prevention programs that provide vital services to older Virginians and Virginians with disabilities, including 24-hour hotlines, crisis intervention, emergency shelters, home-based and community services, public education, and legal advocacy; and
+WHEREAS, in order to reduce the incidence of adult abuse in Virginia, there are a number of prevention programs that provide vital services to at risk populations including a 24-hour hotline, crisis intervention, emergency shelter, home-based and community services, public education, and legal advocacy; and

-NOW, THEREFORE, I, Ralph S. Northam, do hereby recognize May 2019 as ADULT ABUSE PREVENTION MONTH in our COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all our citizens.
+NOW, THEREFORE, I, Ralph S. Northam, do hereby recognize May 2021 as ADULT ABUSE PREVENTION MONTH in our COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all our citizens.